TheofilosBel/mini-deepL-framework/readme.md

 Course: `EE-559 Deep learning`.
 University: `EPFL`

 ### Report
-For more information about the implementation details look into [report.pdf](report.pdf)
+For more information about the implementation details look into [report](report.pdf)

 ### Prerequisites
 For running the `test.py` file you need to use python 3.7 or higher